• All Recipes

 How to Make Homemade Nut Butter

-Modified on Apr 3, 2025 · Published on Oct 30, 2024 by Julie Gaeta · This post may contain affiliate links or sponsored content · Leave a Comment
+Modified on Apr 3, 2025 by Julie Gaeta · This post may contain affiliate links or sponsored content · 1 Comment

-Learn how to make homemade nut butter—it’s creamy, super easy, and endlessly customizable.
-Whether you use almonds, sunflower seeds, hazelnuts, cashews, walnuts, or pecans, each batch blends into a smooth, delicious spread — without unnecessary oils, sugars, or additives.
+Learn how to make homemade nut butter—it’s creamy, customizable, and so easy.
+Whether almonds, sunflower seeds, cashews, walnuts, or pecans, each one transforms into a smooth, spreadable butter—no added oils, sugars, or fillers required.

 How to make homemade nut butter

-There are so many types to explore — like cashew butter (delicious with vanilla or cookie flavors) and pecan butter for its bold richness.
-And my ultimate favorite—hazelnut butter (paired with chocolate — oh my… 😋).
+It’s quick, easy, and endlessly customizable.
 Plus, you control every ingredient.
 A pinch of salt, a drizzle of maple syrup, or no add-ins at all .
-The best nut butter comes down to your taste and creativity—the possibilities are endless!
+The best nut butter comes down to your taste and creativity, and the possibilities are endless!

 Jump to: